JetBrains/kotlin-web-site/docs/topics/js/js-running-tests.md

     sourceSets {
         commonTest {
             dependencies {
-                implementation kotlin("test") // This brings all the platform dependencies automatically }
+                implementation kotlin("test") // This makes test annotations and functionality available in JS }
         }
     }